 Users with motor disabilities may find drop and drag actions and adjusting sliders challenging to use.
 So the WCAG guidelines require that all drag and drop movements be possible through alternative motions like tapping, clicking, or a single pointer.
 Dragging should preferably be unnecessary unless essential.

 Our web design team will create a more accessible interface for your website comprising keyboard-only navigation.

 Pointer target size

-Users with cognitive disabilities and limited fine motor skills may find it difficult to activate small buttons or links on touch screens.
+Users with cognitive disabilities and limited fine motor skills may find it difficult to activate small touch-screen buttons or links.
 This success criterion requires that two user interface components have a minimum distance of 44 x 44 CSS pixels.
 This ensures users easily select targets using pointers and prevents the activation of wrong elements.

 This success criterion ensures users find no difficulty locating information like FAQs, chatbots, and messaging applications on web pages.
 We guarantee your website has all the associated data and help links in the same place on all pages.

 Users can this way easily find help when needed.
 Similarly, we ensure websites with a contact page are easily accessible by users from anywhere on the site.